 As parents, we can help point our children to Jesus, but the children are the ones to decide if they will commit their lives to Him (Romans 10:9).

 We, at Journey Church, prefer to wait until children are old enough to express their own decision to follow Jesus and understand the meaning of baptism.
 That age is different for everyone.

 We also love to partner with parents to dedicate babies and children as unto the Lord.
 When the parent feels the child is old enough to understand salvation and baptism we will proceed with baptism at their request.

 5. What’s the difference between immersing, sprinkling and other ways of baptizing?

 Technically, we can administer baptism by sprinkling, pouring, or immersion, according to the choice of the one being baptized.
 There is no real difference and is according to the applicant.
-At Huntsville First, our tradition has been immersion, within a worship service, where the story of life change and public new life can be witnessed and celebrated by all of the congregation.
+At Journey Church, our tradition has been immersion, within a worship service, where the story of life change and public new life can be witnessed and celebrated by all of the congregation.

 6. Do I need to be baptized again?